 (5) Community-based organizations and other private organizations serving participant groups that face multiple barriers to employment need not be on the Statewide List of Eligible Training Providers and Programs to receive Title IB funds.

 (6) Training providers may submit an application to any of the Local or Regional Workforce Investment Boards in the State to be approved for inclusion on the Statewide List of Eligible Training Providers and Programs.

 (7) To be eligible to be a training provider on the Statewide List of Eligible Training Provider and Programs, the provider shall meet:

 (a) All applicable state and federal licensure requirements.

 (b) The requirements of 20 CFR 663 subpart E, WIA section 122, and any local criteria adopted by Local Boards.

-(8) The Department is responsible for:
+(8) The Office is responsible for: